Center-for-AI-Innovation/Illinois-Chat/README.md

 sudo bash init.sh --wipe_data
 ```

-### Configuring Postgres (Supabase)
+### Configuring Postgres

-It's strongly recommende to change your passwords away from the defaults.
-The Supabase .env file is separate from the rest of the code for seamless compatibility with Supabase's self hosted offering on github, and to maintain compatibility with their guides and general community information.
+It's strongly recommended to change your passwords away from the defaults.
-The .env file is stored in the local path: `./supabase/docker/.env`

 ### Configuring Database passwords

 Customize your env variables.
 The SQL database can be any of SQLite, Postgres, and Supabase.
 The object storage can be Minio or AWS S3.

-### Take schema dump from Postgres (Supabase)
+### Take schema dump from Postgres
 ```bash
 PGPASSWORD=<password> pg_dump -h aws-0-us-east-1.pooler.supabase.com -U postgres.twzwfuydgnnjcaopyfdv -d postgres --schema-only > schema.sql
 ```